manudelu/AI_DroneSwarm/README.md

 Step 5: Test Everything in the Blocks Environment
 ---------------

-1. Open the Blocks Environment

 * Navigate to the installation folder of Colosseum and locate the `Blocks.uproject` file:
 ```
 .../Colosseum/Unreal/Environments/Blocks/Blocks.uproject
 ```
 * Double-click `Blocks.uproject` to open it in Unreal Engine.
 This will launch Unreal Engine and load the Blocks environment.

-2. Run the Simulation
 * Once the Blocks environment is open in Unreal Engine, start the simulation.
 You should see a drone spawning within the environment.

-3. Test with Anaconda Prompt

 * Open the Anaconda Prompt and navigate to the directory containing the Python client for the Colosseum project:
 ```
 .../Colosseum/PythonClient/multirotor
 ```